Separation Agreement TemplatePRO PLUS

 5. Make A Signature Block

 The contracting process requires both parties to sign.
 Make lines with your typewritten names below for you and your wife to sign.
-Make sure that you are providing a visible line.
+Always sure that you are providing a visible line.

-According to a study, it is important that the individuals who sign contracts clarify that they are signing on behalf of a legal entity.
+According to a study, it is important that the individuals who sign private agreement clarify that they are signing on behalf of a legal entity.
 This is done by including the word “By” before the signature and indicating the signer’s title underneath his signature.

 6. Put A Space For Notary Signature

-You want yours and the signatures of your spouse to be notarized, so you need a notary's place to register and stamp or seal the contract.
+You want yours and the signatures of your spouse to be notarized, so you need a notary's place to register and stamp or seal the settlement agreement.

 According to sample analysis, having certain papers notarized is important when disputes are litigated; affidavits, which are sworn statements, will not be considered by a court unless they are notarized.